 This example assumes you have a virtual network called myVNet.
 Refer to create virtual network to do this.
 It also assumes there is a subnet within myVNet called LB-Subnet-BE and two VMs called web1 and web2 respectively within the same availability set called myAvailSet in myVNet.
 Refer to this link to create VMs.

 - From a browser navigate to the Azure portal: http://portal.azure.com and login with your Azure account.

 - On the top left-hand side of the screen select New > Networking > Load Balancer.

 - In the Create load balancer blade, type a name for your load balancer.
 Here it is called myLoadBalancer.

 - Under Public IP address, create a new public IP called myPublicIP.

 Under Resource Group, select myRG.
 Then select an appropriate Location, and then click OK.
-The load balancer will then start to deploy and will take a few minutes to successfully complete deployment.
+The load balancer then starts to deploy and takes a few minutes to successfully complete deployment.